 - LCA2007 Paper Review

-What days to AttendIn the last few years the conference has run from Monday morning to early Saturday afternoon.
-In the programme the Monday and sometimes Tuesday are given over to Miniconfs which are themed streams covering things like Debian, Gnome, Systems Administration, Vitualisation, Open Source Databases, etc which are organised separately from the main programme and the Saturday to "Open Day".
+What days to AttendIn the last few years the conference has run from Monday morning to either Friday evening or early Saturday afternoon.
+In the programme the Monday and sometimes Tuesday are given over to Miniconfs which are themed streams covering things like Debian, Gnome, Systems Administration, Virtualisation, Open Source Databases, etc which are organised separately from the main programme and the Saturday to "Open Day".
 You should really attend at least Monday though Friday and probably Saturday as well.
 Many first timers make the mistake of skipping the Miniconfs and find they have missed out on half the conference.
 The whole week is filled with opportunities to make friends and learn interesting stuff, and there may also be lightning talks or 'best of conference' repeats on open day.
 To catch everything you should probably arrive during the day on Sunday and leave on Saturday.
 This gives you time to get settled in on Sunday night (and catch dinner with other people) and to stay out late on Friday night.
 If you want to do touristy things or visit long lost relatives you should do it before or after the conference.
 The conference activities run from around 8am to after midnight all though the week, so if you try and fit things in beside that you will be a wreck, or you will be missing out.
 Sometimes other small conferences will be held just after or before LCA in the same area.
 Keep an eye open for these also.

 AccommodationLCA is usually held at a University, and usually during the January summer holidays so the main accommodation option is student halls.
 These are cheap ( $50 - $70 per day ) rooms, usually single with shared facilities although better options can be available.
 Breakfast is usually included in an attached dining hall.
 The main thing to remember is that while things are a little spartan you will not be doing much more than sleeping in the room.
 The big advantage is that there will be 50-100 other people from the conference there so there are lots of opportunities to sit around and chat or plan evening excursions.
-Free Wi-Fi should also be available.
+Free WiFi should also be available.
 I would recommend staying in the halls if possible.
 Also if you are planning to stay in the area a few days before or after the conference it might be possible to stay in the hall for the extra days.
 Contact them to see if this is possible.
 Unfortunately the student dorms are usually not as suitable for couples or families as they are for people coming alone or with friends.
 They have no facilities for children and couples will usually be assigned separate rooms.
 Sometimes there are options for double/large rooms with ensuites however.

 RegisteringThere are a few tricks to the registration form.
 1. Don't forget to specify any dietary requirements, the main conference dinners tend to have limited menus so if you are vegetarian, vegan or whatever you need to say so here or you'll be stuck with the default.
 The vegetarian and vegan options are usually good so you won't (generally) starve.
 If you need room accessibility of various sorts, such as wheelchair access or a hearing aid loop then check with the organisers before registering.
-In 2007 several of the lecture theatres were not wheelchair accessible.
+In 2007 and 2014 several of the lecture theatres were not wheelchair accessible.
 Also say if you have difficulty walking long distances, sometimes the conference dinners are 10-20 minutes walk from the main venue, the accommodation may also be a similar distance.
 Talk to the organisers and they should be able to arrange transport.
 2. You can mix and match Miniconfs at any point, the main reason they are listed here is for room size allocations.
 3. If you go for professional then you get your main conference dinner included in the price and you get to go to the professional networking session plus an extra goody or two in your bag.
-Hobbyist and Concession registrations can pay an extra $60 or so to go to the penguin dinner.
+Hobbyist and Concession registrations can pay an extra $60-100 to go to the penguin dinner.
 You can also buy a ticket for a guest or two.
 4. The favourite shell, editor and "description" (something like "a distortingly volatile type" or "a widely illegal expert") will appear on your badge.
 See Badge below for details.
 The description changes every time your reload the page or you can hack the page to make it display what you want.
 5. Don't forget your T-shirt size and sign up for the attendees mailing list.
 It can get a little busy (perhaps 700 messages across the whole week) but it can have some useful information, just filter the messages into a separate folder for skimming when you have time.
 6. You should save and print out the registration summary in case there are problems later.
 7. Don't forget to pay, your registration is not confirmed until you pay the required money.
 Even if you register early you can miss out because the conference fills up with others who have paid.

 Partners ProgrammeThe partners programme is run at the same time as LCA for partners (and accompanying children) of attendees who don't want to attended a multi-day Linux conference but want something to do in the city during the conference.
 The programme usually consists of a semi-guided tour of nearby tourist attractions.
 Places like parks, the zoo, vineyards, shopping and tourist areas are common.
 If you have a partner who is not a Linux geek then this programme can be well worth it.
 They get an interesting look at the local area in the company of a bunch of other people who are all also partners of Linux geeks.
 The conference venue is usually the start and finish for each day and partners can hang around and possibly attend a couple of talks.